 What can you do to improve social skills among your students with autism?

 Students with autism can improve their ability to communicate and interact with others in a meaningful way with your help.
+Here are some recommendations to help get you started:

 Define specific social skills: Review your student’s IEP goals alongside what you currently know about the student to identify which social skills your student needs practice with.
 For example, does your student need more help initiating conversations?
 Or understanding social cues?
 If so, you’ll want to target those.